graphframes/graphframes/docs/user-guide.md

 GraphFrames provides the same suite of standard graph algorithms as GraphX, plus some new ones.
 We provide brief descriptions and code snippets below.
 See the [API docs](api/scala/index.html#org.graphframes.lib) for more details.

+Some of the algorithms are currently wrappers around GraphX implementations, so they may not be more scalable than GraphX.
+More algorithms will be migrated to native GraphFrames implementations in the future.

 ## Breadth-first search (BFS)